Home > Cookies > Soft Apple Cookies With Caramel Icing

 The total cookie yield in my small batch cookie recipes can vary.
 There is a science to baking and sometimes the best batch comes out with a few more, or less, cookies than the last.

-However, the number of cookies you get from my recipes totally depends on how big – or small – you want to make your cookies.
+However, the number of cookies you get from my recipes depends on how big – or small – you want to make your cookies.
 For the soft apple cookies, I love the pop-in-your-mouth size.
 And because of the abundance of flavor, one may be able to tide you over for a while!

 Close up of a delicious caramel icing on a fall fruit cookie on a table.

-Key Ingredients
+Key Ingredients and Notes

 • All Purpose Flour – You can try a cup4cup flour blend if you need gluten free.

-• Sour Cream – Sour cream will make the cookies, soft, moist, and give them their cakey texture.
+• Sour Cream – Sour cream will make the cookies, soft, and moist, and give them their cakey texture.

 • Egg Yolk – A single egg yolk provides texture in the apple cookies, and helps to bind ingredients.